JohnSnowLabs/spark-nlp/docs/en/alab/project_creation.md

 ![Description](https://user-images.githubusercontent.com/46840490/193200891-d2098f36-c300-4693-924d-168801ae5acd.png)

-Reserved words cannot be used as project names.
+> **NOTE:** Reserved words cannot be used as project names.
 The use of keywords like count, permission, or name as project names generated UI glitches.
 To avoid such issues, these keywords are no longer accepted as project names.

 <img class="image image--xl image__shadow" src="/assets/images/annotation_lab/4.1.0/reserved.gif" style="width:100%;"/>